Our Mini Milk and Twister ice creams carry our Responsibly Made for Kids promise

 Marketing our foods and beverages

-We’re committed to promoting healthy diets, not just by providing more nutritious products but also by marketing and advertising them responsibly, especially to children.
+We’re committed to promoting healthy diets, not just by providing more nutritious products but also by marketing and advertising them responsibly.

 In 2003, we were one of the first companies to apply principles for marketing foods and beverages to children.
 We’ve since evolved these principles in the light of continued concern about childhood obesity, the impact of social media and the vast number of products to choose from.
 Our Principles on Responsible Food & Beverage Marketing to Children (PDF 1.83MB) are applicable to all Unilever’s food and beverage marketing communications and activities worldwide, as are our Foods & Refreshment Division’s General Marketing Principles (PDF 307KB).